huchi57/GameObjectPainter/README.md

 A demo scene can be located at the directory `Sample/GameObjectPainter_DemoScene.unity`.

 # Manual
 Here is what the **GameObject Painter** looks like in the Editor.
-The following section contains a brief introduction to each fields' usage, and how to use the it.
+The following section contains a brief introduction to each field's usages, and how to use this tool.

 | <img src="Images/img-gameobjectpainter-example.png" alt="Example-in-the-editor" width="400"> |
 | --- |